Anaheim’s ARTIC Train Station Loses Its Deficit Funder

 “It needs to be repurposed because it’s obviously not working,” Tait argued.
 “It was designed for high speed rail, and that’s not going to be happening any time soon.”

-A 2015 survey of total ridership at ARTIC estimated 2,406 people on weekdays and 3,878 people on days where there are special events in the area.
+A 2015 survey of total ridership at ARTIC estimated 2,406 boardings on weekdays and 3,878 boardings on days where there are special events in the area.

 The national standard for counting ridership, however, counts a single passenger more than once based on their mode of travel.
 So if a passenger rides a taxi to ARTIC and gets on the train, they would be counted twice.